Dates and Prickly Pears and Pomegranates, Oh My!

 Six different species of prickly pear, a common desert cactus, grow in Death Valley National Park.
 While there are variations between individual species, all prickly pear live up to their name thanks to paddle-like appendages covered with spines.
 Once the spines are removed, the paddles (known as nopales) are used in traditional Mexican cuisine.

-At the Oasis, however, it’s prickly pear’s sweet fruit that adds flavor to a number of dishes and drinks.
+At The Oasis at Death Valley, however, it’s prickly pear’s sweet fruit that adds flavor to a number of dishes and drinks.
 But even the fruit has to be handled gingerly because the skin has little nubs with sharp, needle-like spines.

-Chefs at The Inn Dining Room prepare a spinach salad with a prickly pear vinaigrette, while at the Last Kind Words Saloon, the baby back ribs feature a prickly pear barbecue sauce.
-For a real treat, The Inn’s lobby bar, as well as the pool café, mixes a margarita that gets its distinctive tang from prickly pear puree.
+Chefs at The Last Kind Words Saloon prepare a spinach salad with a prickly pear vinaigrette and the baby back ribs feature a prickly pear barbecue sauce.
+For a real treat, The Inn’s lobby bar, as well as the Inn pool café, mixes a margarita that gets its distinctive tang from prickly pear purée.
 And if you’re looking for gift items, the General Store carries a big range of prickly pear-based foods: gummy bears, tea, taffy, chocolate bars, and jelly.

 Pomegranate Cocktail